 PepsiCo is the second biggest player in the global food and beverage industry.
 The company offers a diverse array of products.
 PepsiCo’s generic competitive strategy is based on the need to address market pressure coming from its biggest rivals, including the Coca-Cola Company.
 A firm’s generic strategy (based on Porter’s model) defines the basic strategy used to maintain competitive advantage.
 On the other hand, PepsiCo’s intensive growth strategies are a response to the evolving global food and beverage market conditions.
 Intensive growth strategies outline how firms support their growth.
 PepsiCo’s generic strategy for competitive advantage matches its intensive strategy to ensure long-term growth.

-PepsiCo’s intensive growth strategies enable the company to effectively use its generic strategy to maintain strong competitive advantage.
-PepsiCo’s success is an indicator of the appropriateness of these strategic directions, especially how its generic strategy supports competitiveness.
+PepsiCo’s intensive growth strategies enable the company to effectively use its generic strategy to maintain a strong competitive advantage.
+PepsiCo’s success is an indicator of the appropriateness of these strategic directions, especially how the generic strategy supports competitiveness.

 PepsiCo’s Generic Strategy (Porter’s Model)

 PepsiCo applies different generic competitive strategies, considering the company’s wide array of products.
 However, the main generic strategies that contribute to PepsiCo’s competitive advantage are as follows:

 - Cost leadership